 Narcissists don’t believe that there is enough to go around.
-They see life as a zero-sum game- where when someone wins, someone else absolutely must lose out.
+They see life as a zero-sum game where, when someone wins, someone else absolutely must lose out.
 And that someone is usually them.

-If a confident person sees someone out there doing something awesome, they can be happy for them.
+If a confident person sees someone out there doing something outstanding, they can be happy for them.
 They can give them a pat on the back, a “good job”, and go on their way.
 They don’t feel insecure when people around them are appreciated.

-Confidence is being at peace with yourself while narcissistic behavior represents a relentless inner struggle
+Confidence is being at peace with yourself, while narcissistic behavior represents a relentless inner struggle

 Narcissists get high off of other peoples’ mistakes, as it gives them a short-term self-esteem boost.

-Confident people are fulfilled when they brighten someone else’s day, while narcissists are fulfilled by brightening their own day.
+Someone with confidence is fulfilled when they brighten someone else’s day, while narcissists are fulfilled by brightening their own day.

 Confident people add to the world while narcissists take away from it

 Confident people are confident because they know they have something positive to add.
-They enrich lives, and do so by having a contagious confidence.
+They enrich lives and do so by having a contagious confidence.